ogdendavis/denver-kitchen-gardens/src/cms/service_pages/personalized-garden-consultations.md

   Everyone's needs are different and there is no one size fits all approach to gardening.
 While books and websites are wonderful resources, nothing compares to in-person expert advice.
 I create individualized plans that work for the specific needs of my clients.

   Each consultation includes a site assessment where I will note your challenges and opportunities.
-We'll discuss what your gardening goals are and create a plan for how to get there. each client receives personalized materials to help them save time, money, and effort.
+We'll discuss what your gardening goals are and create a plan for how to get there.
+Each client receives personalized materials to help them save time, money, and effort.
 process_heading: Each client receives
 process_points:
   - point_title: Consultation Review